-Fifth boy brought out of Thai cave on second day of rescue, official says
+Two more people brought out of Thai cave on second day of rescue - witness

 “We have not been told which child has been brought out ...
 We can’t visit our boys in hospital because they need to be monitored for 48 hours,” Somboon told Reuters.

-“I’m hoping for good news today,” he said.
+“I’m hoping for good news,” he said.

 At least nine ambulances loaded with stretchers and blue oxygen tanks waited by the mouth of the cave on Monday.
 Soldiers, medics, engineers and volunteers in yellow shirts milled around but the mood was relaxed.